reedflinch/gridiron-hackathon/README.md

 ```
 	git config --global url."https://".insteadOf git://
 ```
+Move to the www directory `your-repo-name/www` and run the following:
 ```
-	sudo apt-get install ruby-dev
+	sudo apt-get install -y ruby-dev
-	sudo ln -s /usr/bin/nodejs /usr/bin/node

-	sudo npm install -g bower
-	sudo npm install -g grunt
+	sudo npm install -g bower grunt

 	bower install
 	bower install grunt-cli

+	# npm install will take 5-10 minutes...go get coffee
 	sudo npm install
 	sudo npm install -g grunt-cli
 	gem install compass
 ```

-### Run the front-end
+#### Run the front-end
 - Run this from the www directory
-	- If running ubuntu on EC2, a change will need to be made in the Gruntfile.
+	- If running ubuntu on EC2, a change will need to be made in Gruntfile.js.
 On line 84 change 'localhost' to '0.0.0.0', keeping the quotes
 ```
 	grunt serve
 ```